Tanmay2007/quiz-buzz-bright/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/037f1181-ca57-4c8d-9ffc-39fdf8ecebcb) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

-Yes, you can!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.